Skip to main content

 Never sell your data

 Your scan results, repository names, and account details are never sold, rented, or shared with advertisers or data brokers.
-Public checks may show limited domain lookup data such as score, grade, severity counts, and finding titles.
+Public checks may show limited domain lookup data such as severity counts and finding titles.
+Score and grade are shown only when scanner coverage supports a reliable result.
 Domain owners can request removal from Public Lookup.

 How we protect your data